 Bob Dylan felt compelled to change his name

 Bob Dylan was born on May 24, 1941, and his name at birth was Robert Allen Zimmerman.
 He also has a Hebrew name, Shabtai Zisel ben Avraham.
 His family’s faith tied in greatly to his life, though in bittersweet ways.
 On his father’s side, his family came over from Odessa, present-day Ukraine, after violent anti-semitic pogroms threatened their lives.
 On his mother’s side, his Lithuanian-Jewish ancestors came to the U.S. in 1902.
 In the U.S., his family maintained ties to a close-knit Jewish community.

-By the 1970s, however, Dylan converted to Evangelical Christianity.
-By this point, he had a career he wanted to see flourish and his family’s memories of necessary flight from their homes.
-This marked the next big step in preventing people from attacking him based on his heritage.
-The first came in August 1962 when Robert Zimmerman changed his name to Bob Dylan.
+In August 1962, Robert Zimmerman changed his name to Bob Dylan in an attempt to prevent people from attacking him based on his heritage.
+By the 1970s he had converted to Evangelical Christianity.
 “I mean,” he said in Glover’s resurfaced interview, “it wouldn’t have worked if I’d changed the name to Bob Levy.
 Or Bob Neuwirth.
-Or Bob Doughnut.”
-(Hanukkah often sees jelly doughnuts as a main treat.)
-Dylan knew none of these would work because antisemitism still had a sturdy enough foothold in the U.S. he felt the need for change.
+Or Bob Doughnut” (the latter because Hanukkah often sees jelly doughnuts as a main treat).
+Dylan knew none of these would work, because antisemitism still had a sturdy enough foothold in the U.S., but he felt the need for change.
 Keep an eye out for more insights from this momentous interview and listen to “Lay Lady Lay” below, now with the knowledge he wrote it for actress Barbra Streisand.